Traffic Director overview

 Kubernetes is becoming increasingly popular, but many workloads are deployed to virtual machine (VM) instances.
 Traffic Director solves application networking for these workloads, too; your VM-based workloads easily interoperate with your Kubernetes-based workloads.

-In the following diagram, traffic enters your deployment through External
+In the following diagram, traffic enters your deployment through the

 Service A in the Kubernetes cluster